 WVU Extension Service Safety and Health Extension experts will provide training for workers of all types, but specifically small business employers and underserved vulnerable workers in a variety of high-hazard positions.

-“The Susan Harwood Training grant allows us the opportunity to provide safety training to workers that we typically would not be able to reach through our other training efforts,” Brandon Takacs, associate professor and director of the OSHA Training Institute Education Center at the WVU Extension Service Safety and Health Extension, said.
+“The Susan Harwood Training grant allows us the opportunity to provide safety training to workers that we typically would not be able to reach through our other training efforts,” Brandon Takacs, former associate professor and past director of the OSHA Training Institute Education Center at the WVU Extension Service Safety and Health Extension, said.
 “Additionally, with this grant we are able to develop training topics specific to industries within our region.”

 The HandSAFE training curriculum was developed by researchers and industry professionals at WVU Extension Service Safety and Health Extension, Appalachian Service, Transmission, Exploration, Production Safety (STEPS) Network, and participating oil and gas companies.